TW: mental health reference (vague), references to cops/gangs

 I came to slowly, glimpses of memory mingling with whatever I’d been dreaming about.
-Ophis’s hair, pale blonde like cornwisps escaping from her bun; dappled forest glades, but I doubted those were real; the quicksilver glimmer of Kiera’s skin shifting and screaming; the images were scattered and distorted.
+Ophis’s hair, pale blonde like cornwisps escaping from her bun—dappled forest glades, but I doubted those were real—the quicksilver glimmer of Kiera’s skin shifting, and screaming.

 “Are you awake, or do you just sleep with your eyes open?”